nodjiin/C_data_structures_and_algorithms/README.md

 # C data structures and algorithms

-C is a great language for learning both basic development concepts and complex algorithms.
-Unfortunately, the C standard library doesn't provide any implementation for many of the most common data structures offered by modern languages.
-The purpose of this repository is therefore to fill this gap, giving anyone who wants to approach the world of algorithms in C some working tools.
+C is an excellent language for mastering fundamental development concepts and sophisticated algorithms.
+However, the C standard library lacks many of the prevalent data structures that modern languages offer.
+This repository aims to bridge this gap by providing some useful tools for anyone who wants to explore the world of algorithms in C.

 ## Table of Contents